 - Re-marketing tags and content management plans

-One thing that can (and often does) happen is something called, "scope creep".
-Clients can and will have some amazing ideas of how to improve their website.
-However, it's imperative that if the client wants something (for example, adding membership functionality) added to their website, you must communicate with them that what they want is not within the original project scope.
-If you do not do that, a couple things may happen:
+One thing that can (and often does) happen is something called, “scope creep”.
+Clients can and will have some amazing ideas on how to improve their website.
+However, it’s imperative that if the client wants something (for example, adding membership functionality) added to their website, you must communicate with them that what they want is not within the original project scope.
+If you do not do that, a couple of things may happen:

 - Project delays

 - You will end up putting in more hours, essentially working for free

 Make sure that your project scope is clearly defined at the beginning of any project as part of your main contract and there shouldn’t be any issues moving forward with your client.

 A clearly defined web design site architecture and wire-frame are set out to establish user flow throughout the different pages of your website and streamline your sales process.
 Think of a web design sitemap as a blueprint for your website, and the web design wire-frame to be a guide of how your web design will actually look.
 The wire-frame won’t contain any finalized design elements until we complete content gathering.
 It will simply act as a guide for how your web design will ultimately look.

 This is where the fun part begins.
 Whenever we design a website for our clients, we go right back to the drawing board – drawing from the steps above in our process.

 Before a single pixel is created, we extract the answers from our client meetings above.
 We essentially translate their business goals, into their new web design.
 Apart from this, the client’s new web design will be shaped by using existing branding elements such as color choices, logo designs, and graphic design elements.